blueberryapps/aloe/README.md

-# Accounting gem
+# Aloe gem

-Accouning is Ruby gem that provides double-entry bookkeeping infrastructure for Rails.
+Aloe is Ruby gem that provides double-entry bookkeeping infrastructure for Rails.
+The name of gem is derived from fundamental accounting equation A = L + OE.

 ## Instalation

-Add accounting gem into your Gemfile:
+Add aloe gem into your Gemfile:

-    gem 'accounting'
+    gem 'aloe'

 Generate the migration:

-    rails generate accounting
+    rails generate aloe

 Then run the migrations: